SophomoresAtCodepath/Flix/README.md

 - [ ] User can book tickets using the Fandango API.
 - [ ] User can watch the trailer of the movie selected.

+## Git Push Instructions
+'''
+ git add <your files> or git add . to push ALL changed files git commit -m "your message" git push
+'''